skip navigation

 high fence

-We built a high fence / wail.
+We built a high fence / wall.

 The water level is high today.